DylnH/BasicCAD_2020-2021/README.md

 ### Lesson(s) Learned
 - I learned how easy it is to use Onshape.
 - I learned that all you really need to recreate a part is to know the dimensions.
-- I learned that I am significantly better at CAD than Coding and that I should work to being equally great at both.
+- I didn't run into any challenges.
+I feel like my overall knowledge of Cad has helped me with this assignment, and future assignments to come.
 _______________________________________________________________________________________________________________________________________

 ## - Mount